php-dev-br/laravel-doc-pt-br/collections.md

     // ['name' => 'Linda', 'age' => 14]

-You may also call the `firstWhere` method with a comparison operator:
+You may also call the `firstWhere` method with an operator:

     $collection->firstWhere('age', '>=', 18);